|The Independent Living Program (ILP) provides workshops, special

 at locations throughout Orange County

-- Attend special events such as “Independent
+- Attend other special events such as college tours, Fitness Day, and

-end-of-the-school-year celebrations for students and graduates
+end-of-the-school-year celebrations for students and graduates.

 - Earn “OCF Dollars” for attendance, participation and completion